iclr-blogposts/staging/_posts/2023-02-07-taking_notes_on_the_fly.md

 ## Related Work
 ### Transformers

 <d-cite key="wu2021taking"></d-cite> extends the BERT model <d-cite key="devlin2018bert"></d-cite> with an external memory.
+BERT's architecture is based on the
-BERT is composed of a set of transformer layers  is formed of a multi-head attention layer and a feed-forward layer.
+original transformer model <d-cite key="vaswani2017attention"></d-cite>.
+Transformer is composed of alternating multi-head attention and feed-forward layers.
 The initial input to the multi-head attention layer is the sum of word embeddings and positional embeddings.
 Each one-hot encoded token is multiplied with a weight matrix in order to obtain a real-valued non-sparse representation.
 The weight matrix is learned throughout the training.
 After mapping each token in the sentence to a vector, we need to provide an information about the position of the token in the sentence.
 This is provided by the "positional embedding" (PE) vector composed of sine and cosine pairs.

 $$PE_{pos,2i} = sin(pos / 10000^{2i/d_{embed}} )$$
 $$PE_{pos,2i+1} = cos(pos / 10000^{2i/d_{embed}} )$$

 where pos is the position of the token in the sentence, $d_{embed}$ is the embedding dimension of the model, and $i$ is refers to the dimension in the $PE$ vector.

+Self attention mechanism allows the model to relate words in a sentence through a set of learnable query (Q), key (K) and value (V) vectors.
+The output of the attention function calculates a compatibility score for each pair of words in the sentence.

+$$ attention (Q,K,V) = softmax(QK^T / sqrt(d_k))$$ where $$d_k$$ is the dimension of hidden representations.
+In order to improve the representational power of the model, <d-cite key="vaswani2017attention"></d-cite> proposed a multi-head attention mechanism, that is, self-attention function is calculated several times independently, results are concatenated, and linearly projected into the desired dimension.

+BERT is a masked language model which uses the transformer architecture.
+During training time, 15% of the words in the sentence are masked or replaced with a random word.
+The model learns to predict the words that are masked.

 ### Word Distribution in Texts